How God Can Be Cognized/Raja Yoga and Buddhi Yoga: Their Place in the Evolution

 As for humans, they have an additional possibility — the possibility to develop the consciousness.

-But one should not think that everyone has a developed consciousness.
+But one should not think that everyone is a developed consciousness.
 This is not true!
 To gain it one has to go through a number of evolutionary stages in human bodies.

 What is a consciousness?
 In the primitive atheistic materialism they spoke of “public consciousness”, or the term consciousness was identified with the term intellect.
 But in the fundamental psychology this word denotes a lump of self-aware energy.